 There is an initial induction phase to the diet, lasting about two weeks.
 During this phase, protein foods such as meat and fish are eaten freely.
 Recommended recipes contain much more fat than most dieters are used to, including cheese and cream.
 During the second phase, the carbohydrate intake is gradually increased, and weight loss continues more gradually.
 When the target weight is reached, carbohydrate intake is gradually increased to find the balance point at which weight is comfortably maintained.

-Is the Atkins Diet effective?
+Does the Atkins Diet work?

-Many people have found low-carbohydrate diets such as the Atkins Diet an effective way of weight loss and weight management.
-This may be because of the induction of ketosis as described by Atkins.
+Many people have found LCHF diets such as the Atkins Diet an effective way of weight loss and weight management.
+This may be because of the induction of ketosis, as described by Atkins.
 However, since most of our energy intake usually comes from carbohydrates, restricting them may simply have the effect of reducing overall energy intake.
 Also, high-protein foods increase the feeling of fullness after eating (satiety), so that may reduce hunger pangs.

 Several studies comparing the outcomes of low-fat and low-carbohydrate diets concluded that both are effective for those who are able to stick to the diet plan.
 There seems to be no clear advantage of one over the other in terms of short- or long-term effectiveness.
 The health risks and benefits are similar.